Quelklef/graphics-class/readme.md

   - `line.c` is a line embedded in 3d space
   - `plane.c` is a 2d plane embedded in 3d space
   - `polygon.c` is a polygon
-  - `locus.c` is a collection of free-floating 3d points
+  - `lattice.c` is a 2D square lattice deformed into a 3D shape
   - `polyhedron.c` is a collection of polygons
   - `intersector.c` is a representation of a shape as a function that takes a line and returns all intersections between the shape and that line
   - `figure.c` is a union type that combines loci, polyhedra, and intersectors.